Jfeldman34/AF3Complex/docs/output.md

 the sanitized version of the job name.
 E.g. for job name "My first fold (test)", AF3Complex will write its outputs in a directory called `my_first_fold_test`.

+These outputs will appear in the directory specified in the `--output_directory` argument specified in the arguments for  `run_af3complex_inference.py `.

 The following structure is used within the output directory:

 *   Sub-directories with results for each sample and seed.
 There will be